LumaAinabousi/db-project/README.md

 * Entity-Relationship Diagrams (ERDs): Utilized for conceptualizing and visualizing the database structure.
 * Schemas: Defined to outline the structure and organization of the database.

+## Primary Focus of The Project:
-NOTE: This project mainly focuses on database design, ERDs, and schema.
+This project's main focus lies in database design, ERDs, SQL and schema.